moby/moby/docs/sources/userguide/trust.md

 - Caching can keep revocations from getting picked up by clients.
 The expiration time should be balanced to ensure that revocations take effect.
-Revocations only need to be kept long enough to ensure that any previous statements concerning the subject have expired.
+Revocations only need to be kept long enough to ensure that any previous grants concerning the subject have expired.

 ### Open Design Questions